CodyCBakerPhD/comorecipes/como_recipes/recipes/enchilada_sauce.md

 Cook about 10-20 minutes until desired consistency.

 Makes enough sauce for 2 personal pans (two tortillas each) or 1 large pans (about 4-6 tortillas each).

+DO NOT USE COTIJA CHEESE IN THE ENCHILADAS.